CubiclDev/coffee-break-slack-bot/README.md

 The format of the list has to be `["U1", "U2", ...]`.

 ### Terraform Variables
-If you like to use other values then the default values of the variables. then copy the `tfvars` file to `terraform.tfvars` and fill the variables.
+If you would like to override default values of variables, copy the `terraform.tfvars.dist` file to `terraform.tfvars` and fill in values for the predefined variable names.

-Variables:
+List of all variables:
 - `language`: ISO 639-1 language code for the language of the message.
 Supported are 'en' and 'de'.
 The default language is english.
+Unsupported languages fall back to english as well.

 ## Testing
 Install requirements before running tests